nihlaeth/nihpkg/README.md

 ### Dependency resolution
 I don't plan on doing any.
 It would however be convenient to list dependencies, so search would be more useful (e.g. I upgraded a package and need to know what to recompile), but it is unlikely that I would be able to invest enough time to list all dependencies for every package, and half a feature may be more harmful than no feature at all.
 Although this is information we might be able to copy from other package managers.
 I am undecided about this.

+### Trust
+I don't plan on adding package signing or signature verification.
+I have two good reasons for this.

+1. We won't be providing archives with the actual source code, nor will we provide binaries.
+2. I expect an LFS user to at least inspect the package specification and the commands that it will execute.
+To encourage this, and to make it easier, I will do my best to make this a readable format with only a moderate amount of code in it.

 ## Inspiration (in order of importance)
 * [user-based package management from Linux from scratch](http://www.linuxfromscratch.org/hints/downloads/files/more_control_and_pkg_man.txt)
 * Slackware package management (slackbuilds, slackpkg{,+}, sbopkg)